Frequently Asked Questions

 Where would a study with activated DEFINITY® be performed?

-An exam using activated DEFINITY® may be performed at any location that uses diagnostic ultrasound equipment and has patients with suboptimal images.
+An exam using activated DEFINITY® may be performed at any location that uses diagnostic ultrasound equipment and has patients with suboptimal echocardiography images.
 For example, a private physician’s office, hospital imaging facility or clinic.
 Ultrasound is widely available and can be found in most healthcare settings.

 Are there any side effects to an ultrasound exam using activated DEFINITY®?

 The safety of DEFINITY® is well documented in multiple clinical trials involving over 1,700 patients at more than 20 U.S. medical centers.
 Age, gender, race and ethnicity did not affect the overall incidence of adverse events.
-For more information, please refere to the Safety page of this website.1
+For more information, please refer to the Safety page of this website.1

 Are ultrasound contrast agents reimbursed by private insurance or Medicare?